Powered by Salure

 What are some practical examples of attrition analysis in action?

-Concrete examples illustrate how measurement leads to operational improvements and payroll accuracy.
-The case studies below show common problems and effective responses.
+Concrete examples show how measurement can lead to operational improvements and better payroll accuracy.
+The examples below show common problems and effective responses.

 Example 1: Early tenure churn in software development